ApprenticeAI/frapy/docs/topics/selectors.rst

-1. Removing namespaces requires to iterate and modify all nodes in the document, which is a reasonably expensive operation to perform by default for all documents crawled by Scrapy
+1. Removing namespaces requires to iterate and modify all nodes in the document, which is a reasonably expensive operation to perform by default for all documents crawled by Frapy

 2. There could be some cases where using namespaces is actually required, in case some element names clash between namespaces.
 These cases are very rare